Coronavirus: UAE announces 725 new cases, 511 recoveries

-The total number of cases in the country have reached 22,627 and the recoveries have reached 7,931.
+The total number of cases in the country has reached 20,386 and the total number of recoveries has also reached 6,523.

 As many as 34,869 new tests have also been carried out, the ministry added.

 3 people have succumbed to the illness, bringing the total number of deaths to 206 in the country.

 The UAE's daily testing average is equivalent to a four-month screening average in other countries, and the country has conducted over 1.5 million Covid-19 tests so far, the ministry had said earlier.

 Testing initiatives were also bolstered with the establishment of drive-through screening centres and the launch of isolation and quarantine programmes for people returning to the UAE from foreign destinations.